Reducing Haul Truck Service Times

 - Technicians tended to work on several vehicles at the same time creating a stop/start rhythm and disrupting to the flow of work

-- Defined current state process and sequence by observing work and collecting information from workshop staff
+- Defined the current state process and sequence by observing work and collecting information from workshop staff

 - Identified main wastes and delays particularly waiting, rework and duplication